openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

 What platforms does the app run on?
 ========================================

-Right now, the edX mobile app is available for Android smartphones and iPhones.
-For the iPhone app, your device must be running iOS 7 or later.
+Right now, the edX mobile app is available for Android smartphones (running Android 4.0 or later) and iPhones (running iOS 7 or later).

 We plan to make the app available on Android tablets and iPads in the future.